aquasecurity/trivy/docs/air-gap.md

 ```

 ## Run Trivy with --skip-update option
-Trivy automatically downloads the latest database file if you don't specify `--skip-update`.
+In an air-gapped environment, specify `--skip-update` so that Trivy doesn't attempt to download the latest database file.

 ```
 $ trivy image --skip-update alpine:3.12